Honeshwar/react-basic-contact-app/README.md

 ### CRUD Operation with API

 - to create and read , use <https://jsonplaceholder.typicode.com/users>
-- to updat and delete , use <https://jsonplaceholder.typicode.com/users/id>, id=1,2,.....
+- to update and delete , use <https://jsonplaceholder.typicode.com/users/id>, id=1,2,.....

 ## Screenshots